 A description of the output files and an explanation of their contents.

-A description of any problems you’ve identified in the script with suggestions of how these could be overcome.
+A description of any problems you’ve identified in the script ,with suggestions of how these could be overcome.
 See FAQ below for more information.

 FAQ

 What if my variant is in a gene, but not within a coding region (e.g., the variant is in an intron or UTR)?